You may be surprised that some plants that can help keep flies away are already growing in your yard.

 Does lemongrass repel flies?
 Yes, flies hate it!

-Lemongrass is a tropical grass with a refreshing lemon-like aroma that naturally keeps away flies.
-Its oil contains citral and geraniol oils that flies do not like.
+Lemongrass is a tropical grass with a refreshing lemon-like aroma that naturally repels flies.
+Its oil contains citral and geraniol, which many insects dislike.

-Place the flower pots around entryways to your home or in areas where flies congregate.
+Place the flowerpots around entryways to your home or where flies congregate.
 The lemony fragrance will waft through the air, deterring flies.

 Lemongrass essential oil can also be diluted in water in a spray bottle and spritzed around the house.